gonz247/commentgenerator/README.md

 1. Click **Import Data**
 2. Select a previously exported JSON file
 3. All records will be added to your database

+## 🏢 Company Name Configuration

+The company name is configured as a constant in the code.
+To change it:

+1. Open `app.js` in a text editor
+2. Find line 7: `const COMPANY_NAME = 'TBD Company Name';`
+3. Replace with your company name: `const COMPANY_NAME = 'Your Company Inc.';`
+4. Save the file

+This name is used when the "License Partner" checkbox is checked.

 ## 💾 Data Storage